cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 #### Build Panel

-The builds of all platforms in __Cocos Creator 3.0__ are built-in plug-ins, so the __Build__ panel is also different from __v2.4__.
+The builds of all platforms in __v3.0__ are built-in plug-ins, so the __Build__ panel is also different from __v2.4__.
 The unique build options of each platform will be placed in a foldable section control separately.

 ![image](build-panel.png)